getgrav/grav-learn/pages/02.content/02.headers/docs.md

     description: Give your page a powerup with Grav!
 [/prism]

 !
-If a header is defined in both frontmatter.yaml and in page frontmatter, the page values is used, frontmatter.yaml values are overrided.
+If a header is defined in both frontmatter.yaml and in page frontmatter, the page values is used, frontmatter.yaml values are overridden.

 !!!!
 Utilizing frontmatter.yaml is a file-side feature and is **not supported** by the admin plugin.